marquesarthur/cronicas-rpg/class_paladin_saint.md

 You can end this effect on your turn as part of any other action.
 If you are no longer holding or carrying this weapon, or if you fall unconscious, this effect ends.

-**Center Stance.** As an bonus action, you gain inner focus and reflexes in combat, using your Channel Divinity.
-For 1 minute, when a creature hits you with an Attack, you gain your Charisma modifier bonus to AC against all subsequent attacks made by that creature for the rest of the turn.

  ___